Logo

 In fact, the OCEAN theory argues that traits trigger ‘behavior.’
 In other words, when a person acts in a certain way, only an already existent and underlying trait causes that response.

 However, a trait should manifest consistency for any behavior to be considered a part of the personality.
-For instance, if a person is friendly in all situations, he/she is believed to exhibit consistency.
+For instance, if a person is friendly in every situation, they are believed to exhibit consistency.
 Still, it is not consistent if this behavior is not portrayed when the situation necessitates it.
 Therefore, it can’t be construed or classified as a trait.

 Sets of personality traits are called dimensions or factors of personality.
 RB Cattell and Allport have been famous for their research on these traits.
-Allport identified three major trait types, including central that assess kindness, honesty, etc., while cardinal and secondary revolve around a smaller range of situations.
-On the other hand, RB Cattell deduced two traits – source traits, which are basic structures that decide the behavior, and surface traits that are influenced by source traits.
+Allport identified three major trait types, including central, which assesses kindness, honesty, etc., and cardinal and secondary, which revolve around a smaller range of situations.
+On the other hand, RB Cattell deduced two traits: source traits, which are basic structures that decide the behavior, and surface traits, which are influenced by source traits.

 These traits can be broadly classified into the following five factors: